SystemFw/dynosaur/dev-flow.md

 commits are fully built before you push a proper release tag: push `main`, wait for the snapshot release to complete, and then push the tag.
-Daniel will get around to fixing this someday...

 ## Initial setup

-Do this once, when setting up the repo.
+These steps only need to be done once when setting up the repo.

-Make sure the default branch is named `main`
+- Make sure the default branch is named `main`

-Generate ci definitions

-> sbt githubWorkflowGenerate

-and commit the results.
+- Generate ci definitions with `sbt githubWorkflowGenerate` and commit the results.
+- Create and push a `gh-pages` branch.
+Enable Github Pages on that branch

 Then, configure the following encrypted secrets within GitHub Actions: